Mistweaver Monk Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 What makes this ability appealing is firstly, it is free.
 You can use it for no cost, on cooldown.
 Second is its versatility; if the group is not in need of extra healing, then you can use it as a damaging ability.

-Fleshcraft is the Necrolord signature ability.
-This allows you to channel for 4 seconds in order to gain a shield for 20% of your health lasting for 2 minutes.
-Additionally, channeling near corpses will increase the effectiveness of the shield up to 50% of your max Health.
-This ability's 2 minute cooldown and duration means it is effectively impossible to not get 100% effectiveness out of the shield.
+Fleshcraft is the Necrolord Signature Ability.
+This allows you to channel for 3 seconds in order to gain a shield for 40% of your Health lasting for 2 minutes.
+Additionally, while channeling your damage taken is reduced by 20%, and moving near a corpse will reduce Fleshcraft's cooldown by 1 second.
+This ability's 2-minute cooldown and duration means it is effectively impossible to not get 100% effectiveness out of the shield.

 Necrolord Mistweaver Monk Soulbinds